Luiggi370z/vue-starter/README.md

 ├── assets                  * Assets that are imported into your components.
 │   └── ...
 ├── components              * Components of the projects that are not the main views.
+│   └── ui                  * Internal components related to UI functionality like Button, DataTable, etc.
+│   └── layout              * Components used to stablish the layout of the app like TheFooter, TheTopBar, etc.
 │   └── ...
 ├── plugins                 * Init and config VueJS plugins(vue-moment, vuetify, etc).
 │   └── ...
-├── main.js
+├── main.js                 * Entry point of the application.
-├── mixins                  * Javascript code that is reused in different components.
+├── mixins                  * Common VueJS object(data, methods, etc) that can be reused from others VueJS objects.
 │   └── ...
+├── services                * All the common services. e.g. Authentication, hubs, etc.
 ├── router                  * All the routes of your projects.
 │   └── index.js
 ├── store                   * The Vuex constants in mutation-type.js, the Vuex modules in the subfolder modules